Salesforce MCP server for teams that need boundaries.

 • You need a remote runtime endpoint instead of a local-only connector.

-• You need boundaries, named-user access, and a security answer that stands up in review.
+• You need assistant-scoped endpoints, named-user access, and a security answer that stands up in review.

 If this sounds like your shape, talk to us.